Yoga Teacher Training

 * * * * * * * * *

 More about Suzanne: Suzanne started doing yoga as a child and started informally teaching when she was in high school.
 She then trained with Alice Joanou- a Vinyasa-krama teacher in the TKV Desikachar lineage and began teaching in Oakland while attending college.
-During this time she practiced and worked at Yoga Mandala- at the time- the only ordained Shivaite temple in the United States.
+During this time she practiced and taught at Loka Yoga.
 Before moving home to Arcata she completed a degree in Medical Anthropology at UC Berkeley- studying how humans interpret illness and healing.
 She has had a yoga practice for her entire adult life and aims to never retire from teaching or practicing yoga.